Skip to main content

 Can you prevent arthritis?

-There is no sure way to prevent arthritis, but you can lead a lifestyle that reduces your chances of developing the condition and delays the onset of certain types of arthritis.
+There is no sure way to prevent arthritis.
+However, you can lead a lifestyle that reduces your chances of developing the condition and delays the onset of certain types of arthritis.

-Arthritis can't always be avoided, because some risk factors are not modifiable - there isn't anything you can do about them.
+Arthritis can't always be avoided, because some higher likelihoods are not modifiable - there isn't anything you can do about them.
 For example, you can't change your genetic profile:

-• Having a family history of the condition puts you at a higher risk.
+• Having a family history of the condition means you are more prone to getting it.

 Continue reading below

-Arthritis prevention focuses on what you can control - the habits and behaviours in your day-to-day life that you can change to reduce your risk, or delay the onset, of this condition.
+Arthritis prevention focuses on what you can control - the habits and behaviours in your day-to-day life that you can change to reduce your odds, or delay the onset, of this condition.

 If you have healthy joints now, take good care of them and help protect against future pain and immobility by following these joint-friendly rules.